nix-rfc-101/rfcs/rfcs/0166-nix-formatting.md

   - The leading comma style was a lesser-evil workaround for the lack of trailing commas in the Nix language.
 Now that the language has this feature, there is no reason to keep it that way anymore.

-### Operations
+### Operators

 **Description**

-Chained operations of an operator with the same binding strength are treated as one.
+Chained binary associative [operators](https://nixos.org/manual/nix/stable/language/operators.html#operators) (except [function application](#function-application)) with the same or monotonically decreasing precedence are treated as one.

-If an operation chain does not fit onto one line, it is expanded such that every operator starts a new line.
+If an operator chain does not fit onto one line, it is expanded such that every operator starts a new line:
-Usually, the operands start on the same line as their operator.
+- If the operand can also fit on the same line as the operator, it's put there
-Notable exception to this are other nested operators and wide function calls.
-The right hand side of an operation (or, if chained, all but the first operand) is indented.
+- Otherwise, the operand usually starts indented on a new line, with special handling for parenthesis, brackets, braces, function applications

-Binary operators (which cannot be chained) use a more compact representation, where the operator is not required to start a new line even when the operands span multiple lines.
+Binary operators (which cannot be chained) may use a more compact representation, where the operator is not required to start a new line even when the operands span multiple lines.

 The `//` operator is special cased to such a more compact representation too,